live-clones/pybtex/docs/source/cmdline.rst

 ====================================================================

 Sometimes you would want to convert a bibliography database to a human-readable format.
-Pybtex has the :command:`pybtex-format` utility for
+Pybtex has another utility called :command:`pybtex-format` for
 that:

 .. code-block:: shell